-As a Clinical Research Nurse, you’ll be joining a dynamic team of care providers who facilitate active protocols within St. Jude Children’s Research Hospital.
-In this role, you’ll work primarily with leukemia/lymphoma patients, but you’ll also have the opportunity to step in and support any of the multiple active protocols of your colleagues, performing data abstraction, collection, and entry to support clinical research.
+As a Clinical Research Nurse, you will be joining a dynamic team of care providers who facilitate active protocols within St. Jude Children’s Research Hospital.
+In this role, you will work primarily with leukemia/lymphoma patients, an on a variety of St. Jude sponsored, industry and Children's Oncology Group studies.

 Here at St. Jude, we set the standard in patient care, and we encourage applicants who match the caliber of our work.
 If you have a collaborative spirit, are passionate about research, and thrive in a fast-paced, changing environment, we’d love to have you apply.

 St. Jude Children’s Research Hospital has spent more than a half century conducting research into catastrophic diseases in children, including cancer, hematological disorders and various infections (e.g. pandemic viruses and HIV).
 St. Jude Children’s Research Hospital is the only National Cancer Institute designated Cancer Center that is dedicated solely to the research and treatment of pediatric malignancies.
 The mission of the Comprehensive Cancer Center at St. Jude Children's Research Hospital is to advance cures and means of prevention for pediatric cancer, the leading cause of disease-related death in children aged 1 to 14 years.
 The St. Jude Comprehensive Cancer Center supports several multidisciplinary research programs that are organized with the specific intent of translating basic science discoveries into curative therapies for children with cancer, while minimizing long-term side effects.